MindscapeHQ/raygun4maui/README.md

 ### Appsettings

-Addition of the configuration settings requires the use of an appsettings.json which can be added to the configuration as follows.
-To add this appsettings.json to the bundled app you should add it as an embedded resource (consult IDE specific instructions).
+Addition of the configuration settings can be done through the use of an appsettings.json which can be added to the configuration as follows.
+To add appsettings.json to the bundled app you should add it as an embedded resource (consult IDE specific instructions).
 If you do not provide one we create a default Raygun4MauiSettings object which you can change using a lambda to change the options.
 This must be added to the configuration before you call the `.AddRaygun()` method.
 ```csharp
  var a = Assembly.GetExecutingAssembly();
  using var stream = a.GetManifestResourceStream("Raygun4Maui.SampleApp.appsettings.json");